How Reassessment Affects Your Property Tax Bill: Before vs After

 Why Assessments Go Up After Reassessment?

-The primary driver.
-Between reassessment cycles, home values often increase substantially.
+The primary driver is that between reassessment cycles, home values often increase substantially.
 A home worth $280,000 five years ago might genuinely be worth $370,000 today.
+The reassessment catches up to this reality.
+Assessors don't inspect every home individually, but rather use statistical models and comparable sales data to value neighborhoods in bulk.

 How to Respond to a Reassessment Increase?